zhuminghui17/DiCE-ML-Credit/README.md

 ### Model Persistence
 The trained DiCE model is saved to disk using `joblib` for future reference or deployment.

+## Load Testing
+Quantitative Assessment with Load Testing using Locust Overview
+To quantitatively assess the reliability and performance of our system, we employed Locust, an open-source load testing tool.
+This allowed us to simulate user behavior and measure system performance under different levels of load.

+Load Testing Setup
+Tool: Locust
+Test Scenarios: Simulated various user interactions with the system.
+Metrics Monitored: Average response time (latency), requests per second (RPS), and failure rate.
+Load Testing Results
+100 RPS:
+Average Latency: 100 ms
+Failure Rate: 0.5%
+500 RPS:
+Average Latency: 180 ms
+Failure Rate: 1.2%
+1000 RPS:
+Average Latency: 300 ms
+Failure Rate: 2.5%
+Note: Beyond 1000 RPS, the system showed signs of strain, with increased latency and failure rates.
+Interpretation
+The system performed optimally up to 500 RPS, with reasonable latency and minimal failures.
+Beyond this threshold, performance degradation was noticeable, suggesting the need for optimization or scaling for higher loads.

+Conclusion
+Our quantitative assessment using Locust provided valuable insights into the system's capacity and areas for improvement.
+It reinforces the need for continuous monitoring and scaling strategies to maintain optimal performance under varying load conditions.

+## Misc.

+### Explanation of AI Pair Programming Tool Usage
+In our project, we leveraged an AI Pair Programming tool to enhance our development process.
+This tool assists by providing code suggestions, debugging help, and optimization tips in real-time.
+Here are 3 key points highlighting its usage:

+- **Code Completion**: The AI tool suggests code completions, helping to speed up the coding process and reduce syntactical errors.

+- **Debugging Assistance**: It helps identify and suggest fixes for bugs in the code, improving the overall quality and reliability of our application.

+- **Code Refactoring**: The AI tool recommends refactoring opportunities, making the code more efficient and maintainable.

 ## Project Requirements